dminones/github-feed/README.md

 ## Github Events

-Github events has a similar JSON schema, but a unique payload object that is determined by its event type.
+All github events has a similar JSON schema, but a unique payload object that is determined by its event type.
 See [Event Types & Payloads](https://developer.github.com/v3/activity/events/types/)

 This app supports custom messages for most common event types, and handle with a default view other event types.